 Complete Streets in California

-In January 2017, Senator Scott Wiener introduced SB 760 to strengthen California’s complete streets requirements, our second effort co-sponsoring legislation with the senator.
+In January of 2019, Senator Scott Wiener introduced SB 127 to strengthen California’s complete streets requirements, our second effort co-sponsoring legislation with the senator.
 SB 127 will flip the script and mandate the inclusion of bike and walk facilities in any Caltrans rehabilitation project unless Caltrans holds a public hearing where they justify an exception to the requirement.
-The bill died in committee, but the California Bicycle Coalition is now hard at work on continuing our Complete Streets Campaign.
+The California Bicycle Coalition and our partners are now hard at work on continuing our Complete Streets Campaign.

 - Read the full text of Assembly Bill 1358, as chaptered on Sept.
 30, 2008

 - Read General Plan Update Guidelines for AB 1385

 - Learn about the Caltrans Complete Streets Implementation Plan